CommonAccord/Site-Org/Doc/Boehmig/techstars-note/note-purchase-agreement.md

 6.6.Ti=Modification; Waiver

-6.6.sec=No modification or waiver of any provision of {this_Agreement} or consent to departure therefrom shall be effective only upon the written consent of the {Company} and the holders of the {Notes} representing a majority of the aggregate principal amount of all {Notes} then outstanding (the “{Requisite_Holders}”).
+6.6.sec=No modification or waiver of any provision of {this_Agreement} or consent to departure therefrom shall be effective only upon the written consent of the {Company} and the holders of the {Notes} representing a majority of the aggregate principal amount of all {Notes} then outstanding (the "{Requisite_Holders}").
 Any provision of the {Notes} may be amended or waived by the written consent of the {Company} and the {Requisite_Holders}.

 6.7.Ti=Expenses